HB-324

 Enforcement Authority

 Dual enforcement.
-The Attorney General may bring an action against an operator upon complaint or otherwise, whenever it appears a person has engaged in or is about to engage in prohibited acts or practices.
-Private right of action available to a minor who uses a noncompliant AI chatbot, or a parent or guardian acting on the minor's behalf, individually or as a class action.
+The Attorney General may bring an action against an operator upon complaint or otherwise whenever it appears a person has engaged in or is about to engage in prohibited acts.
+A minor who uses a noncompliant AI chatbot, or a parent or guardian acting on the minor's behalf, may bring a civil action individually or as a class action.
 No cure period or safe harbor is specified.

 Penalties

-Private action: greater of actual damages or statutory damages not to exceed $750 per violation; injunctive relief also available.
-Attorney General action: injunctive relief; civil penalties up to $2,500 per violation or up to $7,500 per intentional violation; and any other remedies the court deems appropriate.
-Statutory damages do not require proof of actual monetary harm.
+Private right of action: greater of actual damages or statutory damages not to exceed $750 per violation, plus injunctive relief.
+Class actions are available.
+Attorney General enforcement: injunctive relief; civil penalties up to $2,500 per violation or up to $7,500 per intentional violation; and any other remedies the court deems appropriate.
+Statutory damages under the private right of action do not require proof of actual monetary harm.

 Who Is Covered